 - Safe, scaled ranges of motion.

-- Start at 2 days/week for recovery focus.
+- Start at 2 days a week with a recovery focus.

 - Scale frequency only as consistency and resilience build.